fewjative/cog-ultimate-sd-upscale/README.md

-# ComfyUI Ultimate SD Upscale with ControlNet tile Cog model
+# Cog Model for Ultimate SD Upscale with ControlNet tile via ComfyUI

 This is an implementation of Ultimate-SD-Upscale via Comfy UI as a Cog model.
 [Cog packages machine learning models as standard containers.](https://github.com/replicate/cog)